FITFOEngineer/SPVEM-StankPythonVirtualEnvironmentManager/README.md

 # SPVEM - STANK PYTHON VIRTUAL ENVIRONMENT MANAGER

-Reduce the pain of setting up your Python environment so you have one less excuse not to code.

 A verbose, beginner-friendly Python virtual environment manager with pre-configured package bundles for data science, machine learning, web development, security, and more.

 **Status: Beta** - Please report issues